andrewjc/PyTorch-AutoMemoryModule/README.md

-# AutoMemoryModule: A PyTorch Memory Mechanism for Large Language Models
+# AutoMemoryModule: A PyTorch Memory Mechanism for Large Language Models #

-The AutoMemoryModule is a PyTorch implementation of a dynamic memory mechanism for large language models.
-It retains important tokens from input sentences, improving model performance by utilizing this context.
-Particularly useful for tasks requiring the model to remember crucial information from previous inputs while processing new ones.
+The AutoMemoryModule is a PyTorch module that helps large language models to remember important tokens from previous inputs while processing new ones, improving the model's performance by utilizing the context.
+It is particularly useful for tasks requiring the model to remember crucial information from previous inputs while processing new ones.

-## Key Features
+## Key Features ##

-- **Dynamic Memory**: Adapts to input sequences, retaining only important tokens.
+    - Dynamic Memory: Adapts to input sequences, retaining only important tokens.
-- **Long-term Dependency Handling**: Improves long-term context understanding in tasks.
+    - Long-term Dependency Handling: Improves long-term context understanding in tasks.
-- **Scalability**: Configurable memory size for different tasks and memory requirements.
+    - Scalability: Configurable memory size for different tasks and memory requirements.
-- **Memory Efficiency**: Dynamic threshold mechanism prevents memory waste.
+    - Memory Efficiency: Dynamic scoring mechanism prevents memory waste.
-- **Easy Integration**: Effortlessly integrates into existing large language models as an additional component.
+    - Easy Integration: Effortlessly integrates into existing large language models as an additional component.

-## Mechanism Overview
+## Mechanism Overview ##

-1. **Score Network**: Computes importance scores for tokens in the input sentence and memory context.
+    - Score Network: Computes importance scores for tokens in the input sentence and memory context.
-2. **Threshold Network**: Computes a dynamic threshold based on the importance scores of the current memory context.
+    - Memory Context Update: Retains tokens with scores above a certain threshold, updates the memory context while maintaining a predefined maximum size.

-The module processes an input sentence and a memory context, calculates importance scores for tokens, computes a dynamic threshold, retains tokens with scores above the threshold, and updates the memory context while maintaining a predefined maximum size.
+The module processes an input sentence and a memory context, calculates importance scores for tokens, retains tokens with scores above a certain threshold, and updates the memory context while maintaining a predefined maximum size.

-## Neural Networks
+## Neural Networks ##

-- Score Network: `nn.Sequential(nn.Linear(max_memory_size, hidden_dim), nn.ReLU(), nn.Linear(hidden_dim, max_memory_size), nn.Sigmoid())`
+    - Score Network: nn.Sequential(nn.Linear(embedding_size * max_sentence_length, 64), nn.ReLU(), nn.Linear(64, max_sentence_length), nn.Sigmoid())
-- Threshold Network: `nn.Sequential(nn.Linear(max_memory_size, hidden_dim), nn.ReLU(), nn.Linear(hidden_dim, 1), nn.Sigmoid())`

-## Token Importance Score Calculation
+## Token Importance Score Calculation ##

-1. Compute new token importance scores.
+    - Compute new token importance scores based on the score network.
-2. Compute memory context token importance scores.
+    - Compute memory context token importance scores based on the score network.
-3. Calculate the dynamic threshold using the threshold network.

-## Memory Context Update
+## Memory Context Update ##

-1. Combine tokens and importance scores.
+    - Combine the input tokens and memory context.
-2. Retain tokens with scores greater than or equal to the dynamic threshold.
+    - Retain tokens with scores greater than or equal to a certain threshold.
-3. Limit memory context size to the predefined maximum.
+    - Limit memory context size to the predefined maximum.

-# Usage Example: Training a Simple Language Model
+## Usage Example: Training a Simple Language Model ##

 Train a simple large language model using the AutoMemoryModule to predict the next word in a sentence with a sample dataset.

 ## Training ##